epfl-ada/ada-2024-project-madayam/README.md

 |:--:|
 | *generated using DALL-E* |

-Proceed to [this](./src/README.md) for details of running the code.
+Proceed to the [data story](https://movies-remakes.github.io) for the results.

 ## Abstract